 - Increase the effectiveness of search engine optimization (SEO) and content marketing.

-According to Forrester Research, 96% of people who visit a website leave without completing the action the marketer would have liked them to take.
+A common stat in the industry is that 96% of people who visit a website leave without completing the action the marketer would have liked them to take.
 Remarketing gives you a second chance to make that first impression (and even a third, and a fourth).
 We can't afford to be forgettable -- we have to make our content more sticky.

 Alright, so we understand both the problem and the opportunity.
 Now, let's dive into the solution.
 You're going to learn how to use remarketing strategies with the Google Display Network to dramatically increase the effectiveness of your inbound marketing efforts.